This post may contain affiliate links. Please read my disclosure policy.

 How often do you indulge in a seriously cheesy, thick slice of pizza?
 I tend to “healthify” when I create recipes, so it’s been way too long for me.

 Along with a big pile of greens on the side, a slice of deep dish pizza makes one of the best simple suppers.
 A deep dish pizza is also an easy way to feed a crowd without a lot of work.

-This is a two-crusted stuffed pizza, using my favorite recipe for slow-rise dough.
+- This is a two-crusted stuffed pizza, using my favorite recipe for quick pizza dough.
 The pizza dough is separated into two balls and rolled out with a rolling pin.